eclipse/microprofile-lra/README.md

 status of the participant by annotating one of the methods with the `@Status` annotation.
-The method is required when at least one the participant methods that is annotated with `@Compensate` or `@Complete` is not able to complete the task synchronously.
-If the participant has not yet been asked to `@Compensate` or Complete it should report the error using a JAX-RS exception mapper that maps to a `412 Precondition Failed` HTTP status code (such as IllegalLRAStateException or InvalidStateException).
-Otherwise the response entity must correspond to one of the following enum values (as reported by the enum name() method):
+The method is required when at least one the participant methods that is annotated with `@Compensate` or `@Complete` is not able to complete the task immediately.
+If the participant has not finished - ie. it has not yet been asked to `@Compensate` or `@Complete` it should report the error using a JAX-RS exception mapper that maps to a `412 Precondition Failed` HTTP status code (such as IllegalLRAStateException or InvalidStateException).
+Otherwise the response entity must correspond to one of the Strings defined by following enum values (as reported by the enum `name()` method):

 ```java
 /**